bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

 - Basic control principles of LCC HVDC
 - How to insert a point-to-point HVDC line in a power flow analysis

-You will be able to do exercises *TODO*.

 Note that I have mainly taken material from former course "ELEC0445 - HVDC grids", but it follows the logic of Chapter 7 of Ned Mohan's book.

 ---